The School of Biological Sciences

 Whiteknights campus itself is an outstanding habitat, with 130 hectares of biodiversity including woods, meadows and a lake.
 The University owns 760 acres of farmland and woodland around Shinfield, Arborfield and Sonning.
 These locations are both beautiful and practical for study.

-With an on-site molecular analysis facility, a renowned herbarium, the Centre for Cardiovascular imaging, environmentally-controlled growth facilities and the Cole Museum of Zoology, research in discipline of biological sciences is well-served here.
+With an on-site molecular analysis facility, a renowned herbarium, the Centre for Cardiovascular Imaging, environmentally-controlled growth facilities and the Cole Museum of Zoology, research in the discipline of biological sciences is well-served at Reading.